RusNor/StartWine-Launcher/README.md

 7. [License](#license)

 ## Setup
-To start using the program, download SmartWine itself from the GitHub page in the releases section.
+To start using the program, download StartWine itself from the GitHub page in the releases section.
 Make the file executable, move it to the terminal and press Enter.

 GitHub > [Click](https://github.com/RusNor/StartWine-Launcher/releases)